samwrigley/laravel-support/README.md

 // https://samwrigley.co.uk/admin/blog/1
 ```

-The array passed in as a parameter is merged with the default parameters; you therefore only need define the key/value pairs that you wish to overwrite.
+The array passed in as a parameter is merged with the default parameters; you therefore only need define the key/value pairs that you wish to override.

 ## Testing